xuri/excelize-doc/en/cell.md

 func (f *File) GetCellHyperLink(sheet, axis string) (bool, string, error)
 ```

-Gets a cell hyperlink based on the given worksheet name (case sensitive) and cell coordinates.
+GetCellHyperLink gets a cell hyperlink based on the given worksheet name and cell coordinates.
 If the cell has a hyperlink, it will return `true` and the link address, otherwise it will return `false` and an empty link address.

 For example, get a hyperlink to a `H6` cell on a worksheet named `Sheet1`: